coconut2015/agg-tutorial/doxygen/line_drawing_1.md

 Line Drawing - Solid Line {#linedrawing1}
 =========================================

-AGG does not really have a line drawing routine in the tradional 2D graphics API sense.
+AGG does not really have a line drawing routine in the traditional 2D graphics API sense.
 Instead, it generates polygons from the line paths and strokes.
 Then fill the polygons.